Best sell-side stockpickers stand apart from the crowd

 In the year to March 31, only 57 percent of analysts generated positive returns for clients, StarMine said, down from 59 percent a year earlier.
 That figure is still well off the pre-financial crisis peak in 2007, when 65 percent made money for clients.

-Deutsche Bank's (DBKGn.DE) analysts won more awards than any other brokerage in Asia, Europe and the United States, coming ahead of UBS UBSN.VX and Bank of America Merrill Lynch (BAC.N).
+Deutsche Bank's analysts won more awards than any other brokerage in Asia, Europe and the United States, coming ahead of UBS and Bank of America Merrill Lynch.

 Unlike other industry awards based on surveys or votes, StarMine gives an objective measure of analysts' performance by assessing the accuracy of their earnings estimates and recommendations based on the returns of their buy or sell picks relative to industry benchmarks.